Bike

 Bike Basics

-Of the three disciplines, biking is the one that will likely require the most work out of you as the parent.
+Of the three disciplines, biking is the one that will likely require the most work for the parent.
 Even adults struggle to find safe places to ride in our state, and this is doubly so when considering the needs of a child who doesn’t fully grasp the rules of the road.
 Luckily, we are here to help.

 When getting started, the emphasis should be on drills and skills.
-The focus should never be “how can my child go ___ mph on the bike?” but rather “how can I teach my child to control their bike once they can go that fast?”
+The focus should never be, “how can my child go ___ mph on the bike?” but rather, “how can I teach my child to control their bike once they can go that fast?”
 Ultimately, all of the power in the world is useless on a bicycle if you can’t properly control it.
-Focusing on speed over skills often comes with real world consequences, whether it be tentative riding or an accident.
-Please check out or Bike Workouts for several bike control drills your child can practice in your street/driveway.
+Focusing on speed over skills often comes with dangerous consequences.
+Please check out our Bike Workouts for several bike control drills your child can practice in your street/driveway.

 Places To Bike